braaannigan/braaannigan.github.io/_posts/2020-07-26-dev_in_docker.markdown

 Developing in docker we want:
 - to have a consistent and isolated runtime for our analysis
-- to have a docker container that you can run in just a few second after the initial build
+- to have a docker container that you can run in just a few seconds after the initial build
 - to be able to track changes to your scripts using Git during development
 - to be able to package everything up when you are ready to share without needing a new Dockerfile.

 ## Let's cut to the chase
-So we ca acheive all of this with the following Dockerfile.
+We can acheive this with the following Dockerfile.
 We'll discuss the associated bash script below.
 ```
 ## First stage of build for dev
 FROM python:3.8-slim-buster as dev